Rules to Better Calendars

 When sending an appointment from someone else's calendar, you should always include that person as an attendee so that they also receive the same appointment email that their guests do.
 It shows them that the invitation has been sent, and also allows them to check for any mistakes or additional information that needs to be added.

 Make sure appointments have address details unless it's obvious for all attendees.

-Figure: Bad Example - Appointments should have addresses in location when appropriate
+- Figure: Bad Example - Appointment field should have addresses in location when appropriate

-Figure: Good Example - Address is clearly identified in the location field, meaning this can easily be used by mapping applications on smartphones
+- Figure: Good example - Address is clearly identified in the location field, meaning it can be mapped using applications on smartphones

 - A client meeting at your location

 - A meeting at the client location

 The exception is for internal meeting appointments: